-The Department of Labor and Industries (L&I) recently announced that it will cover Diaphragmatic Phrenic Nerve Stimulation for select injured workers who have partial or complete ventilatory failure or respiratory insufficiency.
+The Department of Labor and Industries (L&I) recently announced that it will cover Diaphragmatic Phrenic Nerve Stimulation.
+It’ll help select injured workers who have partial or complete ventilatory failure or respiratory insufficiency.
+Sometimes, we see these conditions in an L&I claim for a neck injury or back conditions.

 What is ventilatory failure and when does it happen?